ayiork/Label-Free-XAI/README.md

 This repository contains the implementation of LFXAI, a framework to explain the latent representations of unsupervised black-box models with the help of usual feature importance and example-based methods.
-For more details, please read our [ICML 2022 paper](https://arxiv.org/abs/2203.01928): 'Label-Free Explainability for Unsupervised Models'.
+For more details, please read the original paper [ICML 2022 paper](https://arxiv.org/abs/2203.01928): 'Label-Free Explainability for Unsupervised Models'.

 ## 1. Installation
 From PyPI